apollographql/apollo-ios/CodegenProposal.md

 * Used to create mock objects for generated `SelectionSet`s to be used in unit tests.

 These schema types can be included directly in your application target, or be generated into a separate shared library that can be used across modules in your application.

-Schema types are implemented as `class` objects, not `struct`s.
-They will use reference type semantics and are mutable within a cache transaction.
+They will use reference type semantics where applicable, and are mutable within a cache transaction.

 ### `Object` Types